-While Portland is renowned for pioneering craft brews, it should also be known for hoisting mugs of another sort; specifically, ones filled with locally-steeped tea.
+While Portland is renowned for pioneering craft brews, it should also be known for hoisting mugs of another sort; specifically, ones filled with locally steeped tea.

 Loose-leaf cafes also pour it on in Portland, serving tea from bubble to bagged.
-Tea Chai Té is a cozy tea shop on Northwest 23rd Avenue that features comfy couches, games, books and a covered balcony.
-Fifteen different chai blends make it a must-sip.
-Lastly, but certainly not the least, The Tao of Tea has locations on S.E.
-Belmont Street — where they sell and serve organic teas in an old wood, bamboo and hand-painted shop and cafe — and at the Tower of Cosmic Reflections, the authentic and masterfully constructed tea house within Portland’s Lan Su Chinese Garden.
+Tea Chai Té has four locations; the shop on Northwest 23rd Avenue features comfy couches, games, books and a covered balcony.
+You enterTea Chai Té -Sellwood through a retired train caboose; an airy outdoor garden and 15 different chai blends make it a must-sip.
+With locations in all parts of Portland, woman-owned Tea Bar serves up matcha lattes, boba tea and milk tea in modern, sleek cafes.
+Lastly, but certainly not the least, The Tao of Tea sells and serves organic teas at its original location on SE Belmont Street — going strong since 1997 — and at the Tower of Cosmic Reflections, the authentic and masterfully constructed teahouse within Portland’s Lan Su Chinese Garden.
 With this many options, Portland surely has your cup of tea.

 From tapioca pearls and popping boba to cheese foam and jelly, boba tea in Portland is a big hit.
 Here’s how to find your new favorite drink in the Rose City.

 Portland's passion for fine ingredients and careful craft extends into coffee cups — our guide to the Portland coffee scene will help you find must-try independent roasters and cozy, locally owned coffee shops.

 Treat yourself to creative cocktails, caffeinated milkshakes, creamy cold brew and other quintessentially Portland bevvies with our insider’s guide to Portland’s best summer drinks.